graysky2/kodi-standalone-service/README.md

 ### Arch Linux
 Arch Linux users can find a PKGBUILD in the [AUR](https://aur.archlinux.org/packages/kodi-standalone-service) that will take care of everything.
 Simply install and use.

-### ARM distros
-Users of ARM distros such as Arch ARM, Raspberry Pi OS (formerly Raspbian), etc. should NOT use these files since their official corresponding kodi packages supply their own version of a service.
-If you are knowledgeable enough with your distro, feel free to use/modify.

 ### Ubuntu
 For the kodi user to access devices on `/dev/ttyxxxx`, users will need to edit `init/sysusers.conf` and uncomment the line corresponding to enable membership in the dialout group.